-Pelosi, Schumer to huddle with Biden on voting legislation
+Pelosi, Schumer huddle with Biden on voting legislation

 Still, party leaders say they intend to try to move forward.
 And Schumer has said that he could call more voting rights bills to the Senate floor.

+Minnesota Sen Amy Klobuchar, who has helped guide the For the People Act in the Senate, voiced optimism that support could build to alter filibuster rules.
+She noted Manchin has endorsed filibuster changes in the past, including a requirement that senators hold the floor and speak to block a bill.

+“I think that we’ve made actual progress.
+If we were just going to say, ‘Nope, can’t do this because of Senate rules,’ we wouldn’t keep going,” Klobuchar said Thursday.

-Aides gathered Tuesday to hash out difference between the original proposal, a sweeping bill that addressed voting law, as well as ethics and campaign finance rules, and Manchin’s scaled back outline.
-That was followed by a meeting Wednesday in Schumer’s office that included Manchin, Minnesota Sen. Amy Klobuchar, Georgia Sen. Raphael Warnock and Oregon Sen. Jeff Merkley, who is the author of the Senate version of the bill.
-Others present included Georgia Sen. Raphael Warnock and California Sen. Alex Padilla.
+Aides gathered Tuesday to hash out differences between the original proposal, a sweeping bill that addressed voting law, as well as ethics and campaign finance rules, and Manchin’s scaled-back outline.
+That was followed by a meeting Wednesday in Schumer’s office that included Manchin, Klobuchar, Georgia Sen. Raphael Warnock and Oregon Sen. Jeff Merkley, who is the author of the Senate version of the bill.
+California Sen. Alex Padilla was also present.

-Though specifics of the upcoming bill have not been released, the framework that has been largely agreed to will be narrower in focus.
+Although specifics of the upcoming bill have not been released, the framework that has been largely agreed to will be narrower in focus.
 It is expected to curb the ability of states to gerrymander congressional districts, target voting restrictions and crimp the untraceable stream of elections spending known as “dark money,” according to the aide.

 Pelosi has said it will also address the new laws adopted in GOP states that make the administration of elections more partisan.
-Democrats believe those effort could make it easier for Republicans to discount vote tallies and overturn election results.
+Democrats believe those efforts could make it easier for Republicans to discount vote tallies and overturn election results.

-Manchin said Friday that the bill should be narrowed down to things that “make elections, accessible, fair, and secure. ”
+Manchin said Friday that the bill should be narrowed down to things that “make elections accessible, fair and secure.”

-One big questions is whether a revised bill will include a photo ID requirement to vote, an issue Republicans have bludgeoned Democrats over.
+One big question is whether a revised bill will include a photo ID requirement to vote, an issue Republicans have bludgeoned Democrats over.

 Many Democrats oppose voter ID laws and the initial bill would have curbed strict voter ID standards.
-But Manchin has said he favors having some form of national voter ID law, including a requirement where voters could show a utility bill or another identifying document to vote.
+But Manchin has said he favors having some form of national voter ID law, including a requirement that voters could show a utility bill or another identifying document to vote.

 Separately, Democrats are expected to unveil the John Lewis Voting Rights Advancement Act as early as next week.

-They’ve held a marathon series of low-key “field hearings” to prepare for votes on the bill, which were intended to build a rationale for the measure that could help it withstand a court challenge.
+They’ve held a marathon series of low-key field hearings to prepare for votes on the bill that were intended to build a rationale for the measure that could help it withstand a court challenge.

 The bill would allow the Department of Justice to once again police changes to voting rules in places with a history of electoral discrimination against minorities, a practice known as “preclearance” that the Supreme Court put on hold in 2013.